HS-Teaching/01_HelloWorld_cs_smeerws/README.md

 **Lessons learned:**
  - Create a version controlled Unity project
+ - Create Update a gitignore file
+ - Create a C# script (Name of the Script = Name of the Class!!)
+ - Add Script to GameObject
- - Create a debug log message
+ - Create a debug log message in a script
  - Write Markdown